Cases of the coronavirus are spiking outside of China and the World Health Organization warned ‘the window of opportunity is narrowing’ to contain it

 But some other countries reported soars in the number of cases at the end of this week, particularly in South Korea, where cases ballooned over four days, making it the country outside of China with the most cases.

-WHO Director General Tedros Adhanom Ghebreyesus said on Friday that there was still a chance to contain the coronavirus, but said “but the window of opportunity is narrowing,” CNN reported.
+WHO Director General Tedros Adhanom Ghebreyesus said on Friday that there was still a chance to contain the coronavirus, but said “but the window of opportunity is narrowing.”

 He said: “We must not look back and regret that we failed to take advantage of the window of opportunity we have.”